loopindex/loopindex-types/README.md

     npm update loopindex-types

-### Trouble shooting updates
+### Troubleshooting updates

-`yarn` may fail to update the package, if the cached copy has been edited (usually by mistake).
-In this case, removing the module from the cache will solve the problem.
+When installing projects that use `loopindex-types` as a dependency, `yarn` may fail to update the package, indicating a problem with the locally cached copy.
+Two common reasons are a reset in the package's `master` branch, or an accidental edit in the cached copy.

+removing the module from the cache will solve the problem.
 You can either clean completely:

     yarn cache clean